JuliaPhysics/Measurements.jl/README.md

 ### Caveat about `±` Sign ###

-The `±` sign is a convenient symbol to define quantities with uncertainty, but can lead to unexpected results if used in elaborate expressions involving many `±`s.
+The `±` infix operator is a convenient symbol to define quantities with uncertainty, but can lead to unexpected results if used in elaborate expressions involving many `±`s.
 Use parantheses where appropriate to avoid confusion.
 See for example the following cases:

 ``` julia
 7.5±1.2 + 3.9±0.9 # This is wrong!